Vi-ic1101/Online-Healthcare-Management-System-using-JAVA/README.md

 ---

 ## Class Information
+ 1. AddPatient.java => Page to add a new patient with personal and medical details
-  1. AdminLogin.java => admin login page
+2. AdminLogin.java => Admin login page to access admin dashboard
-  2. Appointment.java => appointment page for doctors
+3. Appointment.java => Page for doctors to view and manage appointments
-  3. AppointmentBooking.java=> page to book appointments
+4. AppointmentBooking.java=> Interface to book new appointments and check for conflicts
+5. Billing.java => Handles billing and payments for patient visits
-  4. ConnectionClass.java=> database connection file
+6. ConnectionClass.java=> Database connection class using JDBC
-  5. DoctorLogin.java => Doctor Login page
+7. DoctorLogin.java => Doctor login page to access doctor dashboard
-  6. Index.java  => main class
+8. Index.java => Main entry point of the project
+9. MainPage.java => Landing page for the system with navigation
-  7. PatientLogin.java => Patient Login page
+10. PatientLogin.java => Patient login page to access patient profile and appointments
+11. PharmacistLogin.java => Pharmacist login page for managing prescriptions and medicines
-  8. ProfileAdmin.java => Admin profile page
+12. ProfileAdmin.java => Admin profile page to manage users and hospital data
-  9. ProfileDoctor.java => Doctor profile page
+13. ProfileDoctor.java => Doctor profile page to view appointments and patient info
-  10. ProfilePatient.java=> Patient profile page
+14. ProfilePatient.java=> Patient profile page to view appointments, prescriptions, and personal info
-  11. RegistrationPage.java=> to register new user
+15. ProfilePharmacist.java => Pharmacist profile page to manage medicines and prescriptions
+16. ProfileReceptionist.java => Receptionist profile page to manage appointments and registrations
+17. ReceptionistDashboard.java => Dashboard for receptionists to monitor appointments and patients
+18. ReceptionistLogin.java => Receptionist login page
+19. RegistrationPage.java=> Registration page for new users (patients, doctors, admin)
+20. SearchPatient.java => Page to search and retrieve patient records
+21. ViewAppointments.java => Page to view all appointments for patients, doctors, or staff

 ---